sendbird/sendbird-calls-android/README.md

 ```

 ## Receive a call
-Receive incoming calls by registering the `SendBirdCallListener`.
+Receive incoming calls by first registering `SendBirdCallListener`.
 Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.
 If the call is accepted, a media session will automatically be established by the SDK.

-The `directCall.setListener()` must be registered in the `SendBirdCallListener` before accepting a call.
-Once registered, the listener `directCall.setListener()` enables reacting to mid-call events via callbacks methods.
+Before accepting any calls, the `directCall.setListener()` must be registered upfront in the `SendBirdCallListener` .
+Once registered,  `directCall.setListener()` enables reacting to in-call events via callbacks methods.

 ```java
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, new SendBirdCallListener() {